XodTech/gitlicense/README.md

 ### On UNIX-Based OS:

--   Move to the directory where you cloned this repository.
+-   Move into the directory where you cloned this repository.
 -   Ensure you have `rust` installed on your machine.
 -   Run the following command: `cargo build --release`.
 -   Then, you can use the `install.sh` script or manually copy the executable binary to your `/usr/bin` directory.
 Optionally, you can add an alias `gl = "gitlicense"` to your shell configuration.